Dinu-bot/Dinu-bot/README.md

 ## 🌐 About Me
-Hi 👋 I'm DINUJAYA THAMARA, currently studying Cybersecurity at SLIIT && Electronic and Computer Science at the University of Kelaniya.
+Hi 👋 I'm DINUJAYA THAMARA, currently studying Cybersecurity at SLIIT && Electronics and Computer Science at the University of Kelaniya.

 ## ⚡️ My Interests
 - **Penetration Testing** 🔍